-- (1) The digital display is an important part of the temperature controller because it not only displays set and actual temperatures but also various bath functions, settings, and constants.
-The display shows temperatures in values according to the selected scale units °C or °F. - (2) The control buttons (SET, DOWN, UP, and EXIT) are used to set the bath temperature set-point, access and set other operating parameters, and access and set bath calibration parameters.
+- 1) The digital display is an important part of the temperature controller.
+It displays the set-point temperature and bath temperature as well as the various other bath functions, settings, and constants.
+The display shows temperatures according to the selected scale units °C or °F. - 2) The control buttons (SET, DOWN, UP, and EXIT) are used to set the bath temperature set-point, access and set other operating parameters, and access and set bath calibration parameters.